Professional AssociationsProfessional Associations: International Parkinson and Movement Disorder Society | New York Academy of Science

 Eleftheria joined the Blue Sky project, a partnership between Pfizer and IBM which aims to use technology-based objective measures to passively monitor Parkinson’s disease signs, their fluctuation and their progression.
 By using machine learning approaches and developing remote solutions, this new technology will be applicable to a Phase III clinical trial that will test the efficacy of a new compound for the treatment of the motor symptoms of Parkinson’s.

 Eleftheria contributes as a basic research neuroscientist since the early days of the Blue Sky project.
-Her duties included the design of human subject experimental studies, including the compilation of the Institutional Review Board protocol, the implementation of the operational and subject’s protocol, and the execution of the observational research study at the Bernen house, a house reconstructed to host the human subject studies of the Blue Sky project at IBM’s Yorktown Heights premises.
+Her duties included the design of human subject experimental studies, including the compilation of the Institutional Review Board protocol, the implementation of the operational and subject’s protocol, the execution of the observational research study at the Bernen house, a house reconstructed to host the human subject studies of the Blue Sky project at IBM’s Yorktown Heights premises, and data analytics.

 Eleftheria’s involvement with high impact research and human studies in IBM makes an excellent continuation to her prior research endevours in the University of Oxford and the MRC Anatomical Neuropharmacology Unit, now known as MRC Brain Network Dynamics Unit.
 Eleftheria implemented for the first time a detailed biophysical model of the axon arbourisation of dopamine neurons vulnerable in Parkinson’s disease to test hypotheses related to the cause of their neurodegeneration.
 The predictions of her model have recently been confirmed by a number of high caliber experimental studies.
 During this period in Oxford and her meetings with people that suffered from Parkinson’s, Eleftheria recognized the importance of bridging the microscale of basic research with the macroscopic observation of the symptoms of the disease as a means to guide basic research and find a cure.